beku/Argyll-Releases/Readme.txt

 the fastest portable 8 bit raster color conversion engine available anywhere, as well as support for fast, fully accurate 16 bit conversion.
 Device color gamuts can also be viewed and compared using a VRML viewer.
-Comprehensive documentation is provided for each utility, and a general guide to using the tools for typical color management tasks is also available.
+Comprehensive documentation is provided for each major tool, and a general guide to using the tools for typical color management tasks is also available.
 A mailing list provides support for more advanced usage.

-This is Version 1.1.0, a feature and bug fix release following the V1.0.4 release on 30th June 2009.
+This is Version 1.1.1, a bug fix release following the V1.1.0 release on 17th January 2010.
 The first public release of icclib was in November 1998, and of Argyll was in July 2000.
 Code development commenced in 1995.
 See Changes Summary for an overview of changes since the last release.
 Changes between revisions is detailed in the log.txt file that accompanies the source code.